nanos/FediFetcher/README.md

 ## Setup

-You can run FediFetcher either as a GitHub Action, as a scheduled cron job on your local machine/server, or from a pre-packed container.

 ### 1) Get the required access token:

 Regardless of how you want to run FediFetcher, you must first get an access token: